Skip to content

 Strongest Point

 Founder-investor pedigree and a coherent orchestration product.
-Teddy Sagi backing the company with $100M committed and a Playtech-founder reputation creates the strongest iGaming-credibility signal in the SMB processor space — no other 80-person processor has that pedigree.
+Teddy Sagi backing the company with $100M committed and a Playtech-founder reputation creates the strongest iGaming-credibility signal in the SMB processor space, and no other 80-person processor has that pedigree.
 The orchestration product (multi-acquirer routing, Volt open-banking layer, customizable checkout, three eCommerce platform plugins, Cross River US sponsorship) is a working, sellable bundle for SMB and mid-market merchants in the EU/UK/US triangle.
-The flat-rate 2.9% + $0.29 is honest pricing.
+The flat-rate 2.9% + $0.29 is straightforward pricing.

 Key Limitation